thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 # Predict Incoming Cashflow
 In this section we'll create a model to predict incoming cashflow based on historical payment delays for previous sales.

-We'll be using [Azure Machine Learning](https://ml.azure.com) for this.
+Firstly, we will prepare the data model in Synapse Workspace.
+Then we will use [Azure Machine Learning](https://ml.azure.com) to create and train the algorithm.

 ## Setup in Synapse
-In Synapse Studio, we will create a view joining data coming from `SalesOrderHeaders` and `Payments` tables that will be used for the prediction.
+Open [Synapse Studio](https://web.azuresynapse.net/?workspace=%2fsubscriptions%2f67f16219-3421-4cef-89b9-c06cf90d7bea%2fresourceGroups%2fmicrohack-sap-data-rg%2fproviders%2fMicrosoft.Synapse%2fworkspaces%2fsapdatasynws56cae348989bc61e) to create a new view that joins data coming from the `SalesOrderHeaders` and the `Payments` tables.
+We will use it later to run the prediction.
-You can create this view either via Synapse Studio or via Azure Data Studio.

 * Choose the `Develop` tab, select `SQL Scripts` and click on `Actions` then `New SQL Script`
 <img src="images/aml/01-synapse-query.PNG" height=200>

 > Note : Ensure to connect to your SQL Pool

-* In the newly created script tab, copy paste the following SQL Query that will execute a join between `SalesOrderHeaders` and `Payments` to create a new view.
+* In the newly created script tab, copy paste the following SQL Query to create a new view that joins the `SalesOrderHeaders` and the `Payments` tables.

 ```sql
 CREATE VIEW [dbo].[UXXSalesPaymentsFull]